AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 <details><summary>Click Here </summary>

-**Coding Exercise: Classric Car Showroom List**
+**Coding Exercise: Classic Car Showroom List**
 A dealer wants to create a list of classic cars in the showroom.
 Using the existing `Car` class in this exercise.
 - Create a __*static*__ ArrayList called `showroom` that adds a `Car` to the showroom whenever a new Car is created.
   - In the constructor, you will have to add that Car to the ArrayList.

 **Now that the `showroom` ArrayList has been implemented, we need to create methods to access the list items.**
-Create the following static methods for the Student class:
+Create the following static methods for the Car class:

 - `getBestInShow()` - returns the name of the car in the first position of the showroom.
 You always show your best car first.